Fight Inflammation When You’re Young For Long Lasting Benefit

 Inflammation is your body’s natural response to protect itself against harm.
 “Harm” can include banging your knee, cutting your finger, infections like the flu, or even the affects of smoking.
-It is connected to diseases of the gut, skin care issues, and higher risks of bone and joint problems.
-Because inflammation is naturally beneficial and essential for your body – helping to mediate injuries and infections – it is not just a bodily function that “older” men and women should pay attention to.
+It is connected to diseases of the gut, skincare issues, and higher risks of bone and joint problems.
+As you can imagine, any inflammation that affects the bones and joints can become painful, especially when the swelling and build-up of tissue begins to press against the nerve endings.
+However, because inflammation is naturally beneficial and essential for your body – helping to mediate injuries and infections – it is not just a bodily function that “older” men and women should pay attention to.
 Here’s why everyone should be aware of inflammation.

 In a study published in the Journal of Gerontology, researchers followed 5,769 Americans for 24 years, from the time they were in middle adulthood (the mean age was 52) to late adulthood.
 They found that every instance of high inflammation that participants had in their midlife (measured by markers in the bloodstream like white blood cell counts), put them at a 39% higher risk of frailty 24 years later.
 Those who had high levels of inflammation in middle adulthood had a 9% prevalence of frailty in late adulthood; those who had low levels in middle adulthood had nearly half that.